wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 #### If third wall encounter

-By now, the proximity alarm is familiar to you, as is the solid wall rushing toward your already-slowing ship and the feeling as the ship's subpod tracker loses two more dots, leaving a single remaining subpod, Karengo's.
+By now, the proximity alarm is familiar to you, as is the solid wall rushing toward your already-slowing ship and the feeling as the ship's subpod tracker loses two more dots, leaving a single remaining subpod; Karengo's.

 _[failure](#on-choice-3-failure)_

+### On Choice 3 Failure

+"You stay." radios Karengo.
+He sounds frustrated for the first time, and you keep the ship in place, watching his subpod dot radiate outwards, exploring.
+"Come here." he finally says.
+His dot has stopped moving, hovering to the south, and you turn to follow, wondering if this misadventure is finally over.
+"It's here," radios Karengo.
+"Fire off a ping."
+You comply, and the display shows a massive object directly below you.

 ### South Success Finish

-#### On total success

-// todo

-### On Choice 3 Failure

-// todo
+You smoothly turn the ship to the right, heading south.
+"Should be close," radios Karengo.
+"Fire off a ping."
+It's almost a relief to send out a pulse to map the surroundings after flying dark for so long.
+The result, however, is a surprise.
+The display shows a massive object directly below you...as well as as two leviathan-sized *things* back the way you came, each over 200 meters long.
+Dozens of sets of flippers run along each 80-meter-tall side and hundreds of human-sized teeth line their jaws.
+You goggle at the display for a moment, holding your breath, but the leviathans seem uninterested.
+You shudder, imagining what one of those could do if you'd turned the wrong way.
+Your interest returns to the mysterious bulk resting below the ship.

+## The Wreck

+A 3D holo floats on the console, displaying the smooth lines of a starship soaring down into the depths.
+The jagged edges suggest that this is only a part of a much larger vessel, although it's hard to guess at the size of the whole ship from the fragment.

+Your craft moves closer to investigate and you send out another ping, this time more focused, and the holographic ship display flickers and refines.
+The outlines of sealed entrances are visible, unnecessary with the ship torn apart as it is.
+Sea growth is mostly absent from the hull, surprisingly, except for a radial pattern of some sort of crystal-shaped growth.
+Infrared imaging shows a dim glow of heat at its center.

+"What we have here, *ladies and gentlemen* or *gentlemen* or *<first>*" breaks in Karengo, "is a Gate Hauler.
+A good chunck'o'one, anyway.
+And we're gonna take whatever we want.
+Let's see what there is to see."

 ## The Riddles

-No other path may you take
+No other path may you take\
-Oiled skins flash and flicker
+Oiled skins flash and flicker\
-Razer spikes grow from the deep
+Razer spikes grow from the deep\
-Titanic walls crush and smash
+Titanic walls crush and smash\
 Heed the beginnings to live.

-There are stingers in the deep
+There are stingers in the deep\
-A certain death, a dreamless sleep.
+A certain death, a dreamless sleep.\
-Go to beast that has no bee
+Go to beast that has no bee\
 No danger there, just open sea.

-To the north and to the east
+To the north and to the east\
-Track my movements like a beast.
+Track my movements like a beast.\
-A quick turn right and forward on,
+A quick turn right and forward on,\
 Come toward me where danger's gone.